ping, ping6 - send ICMP ECHO_REQUEST to network hosts

 Minimum 200msec for not super-user.

-Set source address.
+| -I if Set source address.
 Argument may be numeric IP address or name of device.

 Required for IPv6 link-local address .

-| -r Bypass the normal routing tables and send directly to a host on an attached interface.
+| -r routing tables are bypassed, packets are send directly to a host on an attached interface.

 If the host is not on a directly-attached network, an error is returned.